JordanSpencerWu/old-website/_posts/blog/2016/2016-08-08-my-react-router-notes.markdown

   ), document.getElementById('app'));
 {% endhighlight %}

-Now that we need where the nested routes goes!
+Now we know where the nested routes goes!
 Let's add in a Repos and About page like they did in the tutorial!

 {% highlight javascript %}
   import { Router, Route, hashHistory } from 'react-router'